 Field trips may be offered as an extension of learning outside the school setting.
 When a field trip is being planned, the teacher will give a permission form to take home for parents' approval.
-This will include information on the designation, times and any possible costs.
-The student MUST return the permission form in order to go on the trip.
-Parents/guardians MUST provide insurance information in order for a student to participate in a field trip.
-If a student is not insured, please contact the school and we can provide insurance related to the insurance coverage.
+This will include information on the designation, times, and any costs.
+The student MUST return the permission form to go on the trip.
+Parents/guardians MUST provide insurance information for a student to participate in a field trip.
+If a student is not insured, please contact the school and we can provide information related to the option to purchase insurance coverage.